davekirby/EFFProject/report/PROJ_KirbyD.md

 Genetic programming (GP) is part of a family of algorithms inspired by the process of natural evolution,  known collectively as Evolutionary Computing (EC).
 These algorithms include genetic algorithms,  evolutionary strategies,  particle swarm optimisation,  differential evolution and many others.
 All EC algorithms work by creating a population that randomly samples possible solutions in the problem space, then combines attributes of the best individuals to create a new population.
 They generally hold the following features in common and differ in implementation and emphasis:

 -  codification of a potential solution to a problem into some data structure.
 This  is often referred to as their chromosome or genotype
 -  a population of individuals whose chromosomes are initially randomly generated
- - a fitness function that evaluates an individual's chromosome To see how well it fits as a solution to the problem
+ - a fitness function that evaluates an individual's chromosome to see how well it fits as a solution to the problem
 - a method of selecting individuals from the population according to their fitness
-- mutation -  the chromosome of a selected individual may be randomly modified
+- selected individuals may be mutated by randomly modified their chromosome
-- crossover  or mating -  parts of the chromosomes of two selected individuals are swapped over to make new individuals
+- two selected individuals may be mated by swapping over parts of the chromosomes

 The evolutionary computing algorithms generally work as follows:
 ```